 KKCS began providing project controls, document control, and estimating services for RTD Denver’s FasTracks Eagle P3 project.
 It is the first successful transit P3 in the nation.

 KKCS opened an office in New York to support FTA PMOC work.
 Major projects have included the World Trade Center PATH Transportation Hub for the Port Authority of New York & New Jersey as well as Fulton Center for NY MTA, totaling more than $5 billion in capital improvements.

-KKCS opened an office in San Diego to perform risk management services on SANDAG’s Mid-Coast Corridor Transit Project and opened an office in Anaheim to support work on the Anaheim Regional Transportation Intermodal Center (ARTIC).
+KKCS opened an office in San Diego to perform risk management services on SANDAG’s Mid-Coast Corridor Transit Project and opened an office in Orange County to support work on the Anaheim Regional Transportation Intermodal Center (ARTIC).